tokenika/tokenika.github.io/WarsawBlock.md

 * #### What is EOS?

-  * An operating system for executing smart-contracts.
+  * An operating system for building decentralized applications.
 Its *raison d'être* is similar to Ethereum's yet EOS tackles a much wider problem.
   * Evolution: payment system >> smart-contract system >> operating system for decentralized applications.

 * #### What features make EOS unique when compared to Ethereum?